Write & Get Paid

 The rules are really pretty simple.
 As long as your list (and we do mean yours—don’t steal other people’s stuff) is one or two paragraphs per item you can choose any topic you like.
 We also need you to link to reputable sources (see Section 7 of our author guide for more details) so we can verify the facts of what you’re saying.
 Just remember—if it’s good enough to publish (by our standards) you get 100 bucks—simple as that.

-To help you out with some ideas, the lists that our readers love the most (and the ones we will most likely pay for) are unsolved mysteries or lists that are offbeat—lists that are looking at something normal in an unexpected way (ways college makes you dumb, for example), hidden knowledge (things most people don’t know), misconceptions, facts, and just really good general knowledge about anything—science, for example.
-What we generally don’t want to see are lists on sports, self-help, personal stories, or gaming.
+To help you out with some ideas, the lists that our readers love the most (and the ones we will most likely pay for) are lists that are offbeat and novel—lists that are looking at something normal in an unexpected way (ways college makes you dumb, for example), unsolved mysteries, hidden knowledge (things most people don’t know), misconceptions, and just really astonishing general knowledge about anything—science, for example.
+What we don’t want to see are lists on sports, self-help, personal stories, or gaming.
 We don’t publish opinion lists.

 Oh—and there’s one more thing: If you have a blog, a Twitter account, or a book you want to promote, mention it in the submissions form and we will stick it at the bottom of your list.